-The bachelor programme in Modern Languages and Letters: German, Dutch and English totals 180 credits over 3 blocks (3 x 60 credits).
+The bachelor programme in Modern Languages and Letters : German, Dutch and English totals 180 credits over 3 blocks (3 x 60 credits).
 It consists of a basic major syllabus of 150 credits and a minor syllabus of 30 credits (2 x 15 credits, over years 2 and 3).

-Three pivotal courses make up the 150 credits of the major orientation of the bachelor syllabus:
+Three pivotal courses make up the 150 credits of the major of the bachelor syllabus:

-- (1) introduction to the human sciences (historical criticism, arts and civilisations, European literature, language science, philosophy, general linguistics, religious sciences). - (2) methodological and disciplinary training in Germanic languages and literature chosen by the student (literary history, critical analysis of texts, syntax, linguistic considerations based on the languages studied, study of civilisations [historical data and contemporary scene]); - (3) practicals in oral and written communication in two Germanic languages;
+(1) introduction to the human sciences .

+(2) methodological and disciplinary training in Germanic languages and literature chosen by the student;

+(3) practicals in oral and written communication in two Germanic languages ;

 The first block of undergraduate studies starts with a term of general foundation courses common to all of the faculty's Bachelor's programmes.
-Students will be introduced to history, art history, literature and the art of academic discourse, providing them with a solid grounding and the opportunity to transfer to a different programme if they so wish at the end of the first term.
+Students will be introduced to history, art history and literature, providing them with a solid grounding and the opportunity to transfer to a different programme if they so wish at the end of the first term.